jordanjean/Meeting/ReadMe.txt

 -------------------------------------------REMARKS--------------------------------------------------

-The API level 24 has been used.
+* The API level 24 has been used.

+* The .apk file id located here: /app/build/outputs/apk/debug/app-debug.apk.

 --------------------------------------------TIPS----------------------------------------------------